ManiTheBest/ManiTheBest/README.md

 ## 👨‍💻 About Me

 * 🎓 Computer Science student
-* 💻 Experienced with Java, C, HTML, CSS, and JavaScript
+* 💻 Experienced with Java, C, HTML, CSS
 * 🌱 Currently expanding my knowledge of full-stack development and modern web technologies
 * 🧠 Interested in algorithms, data structures, and software design
 * 🔍 I enjoy debugging, optimizing code, and understanding how things work under the hood